ilevd/hicosql/README.md

 # Highly Configurable SQL

-A Clojure library designed to manage you big SQL queries based on [YAML](https://yaml.org/).
+A Clojure library designed to manage your big SQL queries based on [YAML](https://yaml.org/).

 ## Installation